 Music engineering or audio engineering programs are available at the graduate and undergraduate levels.
 Consider the following when looking for music engineering schools:

 - When choosing a music engineering program, students may want to take into account the level of education they are seeking.
 Associate's programs cover basic recording skills, while bachelor's programs go into more depth and may offer more recording opportunities.
 Master's programs are the most advanced.

 - Students may want to consider schools that offer labs that utilize modern, industry-standard equipment, such as MIDI labs and mixing studios.

 - In addition to studios, learners may want to seek programs that offer professional experience through internships at local studios, radio stations or live events.

 Associate's Degree in Music Engineering

+Students in these programs learn the basics of audio mixing and concepts related to acoustics, digital recording and electronic processing of sound.
 Associate's programs include general education requirements such as math and science, English and the humanities.
 A 2-year program may include an audio engineering capstone project.